open-AIMS/ereefs-visualisation-portal-static-website/README.md

   - [x] remove debuging logs
   - [x] consistent css between Download buttons
   - [x] Elevation drop down value is not remembered when switching timesteps
-    - Problem also exists in old ereefs site.
-  - [ ] If elevation is changed because the old one isn't available, need to make it obvious to the user.
+  - [x] If elevation is changed because the old one isn't available, need to make it obvious to the user.
-    - continue with TODO: JJ: in the javascript
-    - To test it, I need a product for which we are lacking data on one level of elevation in a certain situation (like hourly data).
-Marc suggested that I mock the metadata api response to simulate this.
     - If the selected elevation is not available on the timestep, the app does not change elevation, it simply displays "Media not available".
 So I just need to make sure the elevation drop down shows the elevation that is being queried for.
   - [x] Calendar year:
     - [x] no year in calendar